 Academic Advising and Counseling.
-CEED counselors assist in the selection of course combinations, professors, and course loads and meet regularly with students to assess progress and discuss individual concerns.
+A CEED counselor assists in the selection of course combinations, professors, and course loads and meets regularly with students to assess progress and discuss individual concerns.

 Tutoring.
 Review sessions and tutoring are provided for several upper division engineering courses.